codeadamca/php-forms-sessions-cookies/README.md

 <?php endif; ?>
 ```

+> [!Note]
-> Hint: If you are testing this file make sure you upload both files to your server and start by loading `step-1.html`.
+> If you are testing this file make sure you upload both files to your server and start by loading `step-1.html`.
 The second file will not work properly without receiving the form data from the first file.

 ## Step 3: Display Member Information